samueleaton/cache-hash/README.md

 ### `.refresh(key : String) : V | Nil`

-Refreshes the time for the key/value pair and returns the hash value if successful, otherwise returns nil.
+Refreshes the time for the key/value pair and returns the hash value if successful, otherwise returns `nil`.

 ## Contributing